 How Much Beet Juice Do I Need?

-NutritionFacts.org Video: See what is the optimal timing and dose of nitrate-containing vegetables, such as beets.
+NutritionFacts.org Video: See the optimal timing and dose of nitrate-containing vegetables, such as beets.